jkibe/recipes/content/recipes/lacto-fermented-fruit/index.md

 Over time the fruit should develop more acidity and a lightly alcoholic fizz when the process is working correctly.

-When it doubt, if the products taste off, discard them.
+When in doubt, if the products taste off, discard them.

 When the fermentation has developed to taste, stop the fermentation by transferring to a refrigerator, where it will keep for 2-3 days.
 For longer term storage, freeze the fruit and liquid separately.